MARS: Masked Automatic Ranks Selection in Tensor Decompositions: EXPERIMENTS

-The results are given in Table~\ref{tab:cifar_resnet}.
+The results are given in \Cref{tab:cifar_resnet}.
 Using the naive scheme, MARS achieved the results comparable to LR-BTNN: it performed slightly worse in compression but better in accuracy.
-Proper TT-decomposition of convolutions and training with MARS allowed to reach the same quality as naively decomposed baseline TT-model\footnote{ We rely on the results reported by~\citet{hawkins2019bayesian}.} but at a significantly higher compression ratio which once again emphasizes the efficiency of~\citet{garipov16ttconv} scheme and nonuniform rank distribution in tensorized models.
+Proper TT-decomposition of convolutions and training with MARS allowed to reach the same quality as with the naively decomposed baseline TT-model but at a significantly higher compression ratio, which once again emphasizes the efficiency of the~\citet{garipov16ttconv} scheme and nonuniform rank distribution in tensorized models.